McCarthy fails for 3rd long day in GOP House speaker fight

 McCarthy could be seen talking, one on one, in whispered and animated conversations in the House chamber.
 His emissaries sidled up to holdouts, and grueling negotiations proceeded in the GOP whip’s office down the hall.
 McCarthy remained determined to persuade Republicans to end the paralyzing debate that has blighted his new GOP majority.

-McCarthy’s leadership team had presented a core group of the Republican holdouts with a deal on paper in exchange for their support, said one of the opponents, conservative Republican Ralph Norman of South Carolina, as he exited a late-day meeting.
-“It’s good,” Norman said, about changes that would include mandating 72 hours for bills to be posted before votes, though details were scarce.
+McCarthy’s leadership team had presented a core group of the Republican holdouts with a deal on paper for rules changes in exchange for their support, said one of the opponents, conservative Republican Ralph Norman of South Carolina, as he exited a late-day meeting.
+It included mandating 72 hours for bills to be posted before votes, among others, though details were scarce.

 Lest hopes get ahead of reality, he added, “This is round one.”